kapilthakre/Census-Income-Prediction/README.md

 ## WebApp
-* If you want to view the deployed model, click on the following link: https://incomep.herokuapp.com/
+* If you want to view the deployed model, click on the following link : https://incomep.herokuapp.com/

 * If you are searching for Code, Algorithms used and Accuracy of the model Please Open "Income Prediction.ipynb" file